 Resveratrol is now touted as an anti-aging, anti-cancer, heart and brain food.
 These properties have placed it high up on the pedestal of nutrition and health foods.

-We will now look at another giant benefit of resveratrol in relation to our skin.
+We will now look at another giant benefit of resveratrol in relation to our skin and for eczema.

 Resveratrol benefits for skin health